RozoAI/rozo-rewards-miniapp/README.md

 # Rozo Rewards MiniApp

-A Coinbase MiniApp for AI promo and cashback platform with ROZO token rewards system.
+A Base MiniApp for AI promo and cashback platform with ROZO token rewards system

 ## 🎯 Overview